Man arrested after barricading himself in a Clearwater home - NewsBreak

 One of the first officers to step foot on the scene was grazed in the arm by a bullet.

-The SWAT team, negotiator team and multiple officers managed to get the man to surrender around 10:45 p.m.
+The SWAT team, negotiator team and multiple officers managed to get Wassman to surrender around 10:45 p.m.
 He exited the house after SWAT team members fired gas canisters at it.

-Clearwater Police stated that the man is now in custody and that the officer who was shot was taken to Morton Plant Hospital but has since been released.
+Clearwater Police stated that Wassman is now in custody and that the officer who was shot was taken to Morton Plant Hospital but has since been released.

-They also said that charges against the man will be released Monday morning.
+Wassman was charged with discharging a firearm in public and aggravated assault on a law enforcement officer.
+He was booked into the Pinellas County Jail.

 This is a developing story and will be updated when more information is available.